Project-IHU/Ihufied/README.md

 4. In your terminal, run ```set FLASK_APP=ihufied.py```.
 5. Run ```flask db upgrade```.
 To get your migration files in sync.

 You can run the program now, by running ```python ihufied.py``` on the terminal.
-But things are not yet all set up,, so the registration of student feature wouldn't work properly.
+But things are not yet all set up, so the registration of student feature wouldn't work properly.

 If you would be testing out the registration feature which uses the flask mail package to send a confirmation message.
 Then, there are still a couple of environment variables to set.